keneilvx/dolares.js/README.md

 # Dolares

-A library made for formatting currencies, built using the ES6.
+A library made for formatting currencies, built using the Typescript.
 It allows you to easily format currencies with ease